Price’s Pressure Points: Here comes the Heat!

-There have been some scattered thunderstorms in northeast Colorado, which are moving slowly to the northeast.

-We’ll lose much of the cloud cover this evening in eastern Kansas with the loss of daytime heating.
-Those storms in the northwest will simmer down later on as well as the rest of the state stays dry.
+After a toasty afternoon around the Sunflower State, the weather this evening has been cooling down nicely.
+Rain in eastern Colorado and far northwest Kansas is diminishing quickly and the overnight looks dry.

-For tonight, just a few clouds will fill the sky with that slim storm chance northwest.
-Lows fall back into the 60s and 70s.
+For tonight, just a few clouds will fill the sky as lows fall back into the 60s and 70s.

 Look for a carbon copy of the heat tomorrow.
 Mostly sunny to partly cloudy skies are forecast as highs warm into the 90s.